 Black voters do not appear magically to deliver democracy if white people click their heels, repost an infographic, and say, "Stacey Abrams" in the mirror three times.
 The Black Vote is a collection of diverse, real people who are tired of being treated like a liability, a threat to the party they have always been loyal to.

 It's time the party returned the favor — pointing out the obvious transgressions of the (soon) past administration will not be enough.
-With a blue senate, Biden has the opportunity to be bold, to enact real change for the communities who showed up for him, despite his own flaws and a year spent turning his back to us for the sake of white voters who did not.
+With a blue senate, Biden has the opportunity to be bold, to enact real change for the communities who showed up for him, despite his flaws and a year spent turning his back to us for the sake of white voters who did not.

 How Will the Joe Biden Tax Plan Affect Me?